Lauren Southern: Media work

 Before she left university, The Rebel Media founder Ezra Levant met Southern at a conference.
 He had been impressed by the questions she had asked the speakers and asked her to audition.
 She moved to Toronto to work in the website's offices.
 Her first video, "Why I Am Not A Feminist", appeared on the website in April 2015.
 She worked regularly with Milo Yiannopoulos and Faith Goldy while at Rebel Media and made multiple videos with both of them.

 In October 2016, Southern had some documentation of her gender legally changed to male as part of a video produced for The Rebel Media to show the ease of Ontario's new gender ID laws.

 In December 2016, Southern self-published a short book Barbarians: How Baby Boomers, Immigrants, and Islam Screwed My Generation.
 In the book, she wrote: "As far as I'm concerned, Hitler was just a SJW who happened to get freaky amounts of power and actually implement his #KillAllJews (the predecessor to #KillAllMen) worldview".
 According to her, Hitler "fawned over Muslims more sycophantically than Justin Trudeau."
 Barbarians gained a cover endorsement from Ann Coulter.

 In March 2017, Southern announced she would be leaving The Rebel Media.
 In the same month, she gained access to White House press briefings.
 She has appeared on Lana Lokteff's program Radio 3Fourteen.

 On 2 June 2019, Southern announced her retirement from political activism on her website.
 She stated that her reasons for leaving were that she needed to move on and find fulfillment in a more private capacity.

 On 19 June 2020, Southern announced in a YouTube video her return and new plans, expressing some remorse for her previous hardline stances.
 Daniel Lombroso, in his article for The Atlantic, was skeptical of her change, stating: "She kept telling me she had grown more 'compassionate,' but whenever I asked her pointedly if she regretted her past work, I got obfuscation and tactical apologies."

+She was interviewed by Tucker Carlson for an April 2023 film advocating for a US invasion of Canada.

 In September 2024, two Russian state media employees were charged with secretly funnelling almost $10 million to a Tennessee company for the production of political videos to benefit Russia by influencing the United States.
-The company's description matches that of Tenet Media, which had employed Southern and several right-wing influencers.
+The company's description matches that of Tenet Media, which had employed Southern and several right-wing influencers, although the Justice Department didn't allege wrongdoing by any of Tenet's influencers.
 Southern's content for Tenet focused on topics such as anti-white sentiment, residential school grave sites and Canada's housing crisis, as well as anti-LGBT content.